andgordio/mockupless/docs/Courses/LayoutBasics/Style/units.md

 ## %

 **Percentages** is another popular way to measure size and distance on the web.
 A container that has width set to 50 percent will be half the size of its **parent container**.
-It’s very important to understand that percents are a relative value: two containers with width set to 25%, for example, can have different size depending on the size of their parent containers.
+It’s very important to understand that percents are a relative value, for example: two containers with the width set to 25% can have different size depending on the size of their parent containers.

 Percents are written as `%` in CSS: